FFMS/ffms2/doc/ffms2-api.md

   /* etc... */
 }
 ```
 How many characters you want to allocate to the error message is up to you; if you allocate too few the messages will get truncated.
 1024 should be enough for anyone.

+[errorhandling]: #function-reference

 ### FFMS_Init - initializes the library
 ```c++